 Unfortunately, too many small businesses pay little attention to credit card processing.
 The service is an integral component for any modern business, so the fees are unavoidable.
 But there are important steps that businesses can take to get the right hardware, find the best solution, and lower their overall spending on processing.

 One of the biggest obstacles is the steep learning curve that the topic poses.
 It’s not exactly riveting reading material and the steps to lower your processing rates are irksome.
 Nonetheless, processing plays a key role in determining your bottom line.
 And in addition to finding the cheapest merchant service solution, you’ll also need to find the best credit card machines and hardware.
 Check out our guide to credit card machines for retailers.

 No matter how familiar you are with credit card processing, you’ve likely used a card many times and witnessed the evolution of the technology.
 The transactions themselves seem remarkably simple and, indeed, most of us rarely ponder the amazing array of tasks that go into each transaction.
-The little credit card machine works communicates instantaneously with various entities across the world to facilitate a transaction.
+The little credit card machine works to communicate instantaneously with various entities across the world to facilitate a transaction.
 Below is a brief breakdown of the process:

 Credit Card Authorization

 At some point, the merchant must submit for actual payment to their account.
 Businesses have the option of doing so immediately or letting payments batch throughout the day or week.
 Most businesses submit payments at the end of each business day.
 Once a merchant submits something, it first goes to the processor, then, again, to the appropriate card network, and finally back to the issuing bank.

 In the final stage, the issuing bank will send the money to the acquiring bank (merchant’s bank) into the business account.
-In the process, all fees, including those going to the credit card processor, card network, and banks have been deducted and distributed, leaving the remainder to go to the merchant.
+In the process, all fees, including those going to the credit card processor, card network, and banks are deducted and distributed, leaving the remainder to go to the merchant.
 Settlement typically occurs 24-48 hours after batching has been completed.